Written by Still Standing Contributor Lindsey Henke of Still Breathing and PALS.

 So this October, do a RAOK.
 Maybe buy a cup a coffee for the guy in line behind you with a note that it’s in remembrance of your friend’s baby that died.

 Let the mom in line at the grocery store go ahead of you and tell them all about how Timmy, your friend’s child would have done the same.

 Don’t forget to let your friend know.
-It might just bring a tear of joy to their eye.
+It might just bring tears of joy to their eyes.

 6. Participate in a Remembrance Walk with them.

 There are so many out there especially during the month of October.
 As a bereaved mom, I find remembrance walks to be powerful experiences.